Diné College Co-Grant Directors, Shaina Nez and Crystal Littleben, Receive NM Creative Industries Funds for 2024 Diné Artisan/Author Fellowship

 DAACBI’s mission is to support the development of allying New Mexican emerging and established creative entrepreneurs by providing technical and professional services and expertise.
 Our vision is to create equity in the Diné arts and publishing world, DAACBI shapes emerging artisans and authors into established artisans and authors.

-The mentor’s teaching the three disciplines are chosen based on their experiences in the publishing and artisan industries.
+The mentors teaching the three disciplines are chosen based on their experiences in the publishing and artisan industries.
 Learn more about the 2024 DAACBI Mentors here:

 Amber McCrary (Hybrid-Writing) is a Diné poet, zinester, feminist, and artist.
-She is Red House born for Mexican people.
+She is a Red House born for Mexican people.
 Originally from Shonto, Arizona, and raised in Flagstaff,

 Arizona.
 She earned her BA from Arizona State University in Political Science with a minor in American Indian Studies.
 She received her MFA in creative writing with an emphasis in poetry at Mills College.
 She is also the creator of DANG!
 Zine (Daydreaming, Awkward, Native, Girl) Vol. 1 and Vol.2, Angsty Asdzáá: Tales of an angry Indigenous Woman zine and The Asdzáá Beat.
 She released a chapbook titled, Electric Deserts!
 (Tolsun Books).
 McCrary is the owner and founder of Abalone Mountain Press, a press dedicated to publishing Indigenous voices.
 She is a board member of the Northern Arizona Book Festival, the AZ Humanities 2022 Rising Star of the Year, and a Native Arts and Cultures Foundation LIFT awardee.